fivetwentythree/exp/content/posts/leviathan.md

 Here's the thing: nobody really buys Hobbes's whole program anymore.
 We don't think absolute sovereignty is necessary.
 We've figured out ways to have functioning governments with checks and balances.[^3] We don't even really buy his super pessimistic view of human nature.

 But Hobbes gave us the tools to think about political authority without invoking God or tradition.
 He made us think about what we're really agreeing to when we accept government authority.
-And his basic insight—that the alternative to government might be really, really bad—still resonates when you look at failed states and civil wars.
+And his basic insight that the alternative to government might be really, really bad, still resonates when you look at failed states and civil wars.

 Plus, his writing is weirdly compelling for a 17th-century philosophy text.
 The man could turn a phrase.
 "Nasty, brutish, and short" is honestly great copy.